-Identifying the Ethernet MAC addresses on DS4800
+Identifying the Ethernet MAC addresses on a DS4800 Storage Subsystem

 The machine type, model number, and serial number are located on top of each RAID controller unit.
-The MAC addresses are located near the Ethernet ports on each RAID controller, as shown in Figure 14.
+The MAC addresses are located near the Ethernet ports on each RAID controller, as shown in Figure 7 on page 48.